milonwithmusic/milonwithmusic/README.md

 - 👋 Hi, I’m Firoz
-- 👀 I’m interested in web development
+- 👀 I’m developing websites using HTML, CSS, Bootstrap5, jQuery, and PHP.
-- 🌱 I’m currently learning HTML CSS and JS through on-hand projects
-- 💞️ I’m looking to collaborate with reputable organizations and want to contribute in the tech world.
+- 💞️ I’m looking to collaborate with reputable organizations and want to immerse myself as a problem solver.
 - 📫 How to reach me....

 <!---